PsychTechApS/flutter_menu/README.md

 ### Keyboard shortcuts

-#### Shortcut Overlay
+### Keyboard Shortcut Overlay

-Overlay feature is disabled by default, but can be enabled programmably (se section).
+Overlay feature is disabled by default, but can be enabled programmably (se How-to-use section).

 ## How to use